Contact Moisture Detection Company for information, help and pricing for the Mdu Moisture Probe System.

 Decay begins by germination which requires liquid wetting normally for at least 10 days.
 This can be by rainwater through a leak, or by condensation.
-NB: Treated timber becomes toxic in water so prevents successful germination.
-Once germinated decay fungi need moisture levels of around fibre saturation of about 30%-36%MC to become what is termed incipient decay.
+NB: Treated timber becomes toxic to decay spores when wet which prevents successful germination.
+Once germinated decay fungi need moisture levels of around fibre saturation of about 30%-36%MC to become what is termed incipient (early) decay.
 NB: Treated timber prevents the development of incipient decay unless the germination occurred in nearby untreated material eg flooring.
 This level of decay is not threatening to the structure.
-After a couple of months continual wetting decay move to advanced decay which is where it becomes visual and by then affected at least 30% of the integrity of the framing.
+After a couple of months continual wetting decay moves to advanced decay which is where it becomes visual and by then affected at least 30% of the integrity of the framing.
 Once the decay is mature it can continue growing in as little as 16%MC as recorded house 217 and as low as 12%MC house 985.
 It is believed once decay establishes in untreated timber they evolve into reproductive phase and digest cellulose mixed with air to produce their own moisture.
 Historically treated timber homes (pre 1987) had levels of treatment to manage the severity of decay.

 Does treatment chemical affect readings?

 Yes.
 Copper, Tin and Boron are all conductors so reduce resistance which increases the moisture readings.
-MC readings of 22% can be lowered approximately 2%.
+In a well treated house, MC readings from probes of 22% can be lowered approximately 2%.
 Surface applied treatments like Framesaver and injected RotStop will allow even more current and require greater adjustment.

 Does temperature affect readings?

 Yes but only marginal so no adjustments are considered necessary.

 Does surface condensation affect MC accuracy?